-The process of detailed inspection of potentially contaminated land is technically complex, and potentially time consuming and expensive.
-It is also similar to the process of assessing contaminated land for redevelopment purposes.
-Good practice procedures for the latter purpose are well established, and there are many published technical guidance documents.
+The process of detailed inspection of potentially Contaminated Land is technically complex, and potentially time consuming and expensive.
+It is also like the process of assessing land contamination for redevelopment purposes.
+Good practice procedures for the latter purpose are well established, and there are many published technical guidance documents, but the fundamental process is outlined clearly in Land Contamination Risk Management (LCRM) guidance issued by the Environment Agency.

-Briefly, good practice in contaminated land assessment follows a series of well-defined stages.
+Briefly, good practice in land contaminated assessment follows a series of well-defined stages.
 It is not always necessary to proceed to the final stage.
-If at any point there is sufficient information available to be able to make an informed and reliable decision about what action is required then the assessment process is complete.
+If at any point, there is sufficient information available to be able to make an informed and reliable decision about what action is required then the assessment process is complete, and a formal risk summary will be provided to the landowner outlining the conclusion.
 The stages are always carried out in the order below.

-- 1. "Desk study" the collection of available published information on potential sources, pathways and receptors at the site.
+- "Desk study" the collection of available published information on potential sources, pathways and receptors at the site.
 Our GIS will contain most of the required information for this stage, although we will seek additional information (for example, existing site investigation reports) at the detailed inspection stage. - 2.
 "Walkover survey" a visit to the site and its surroundings to check the actual site uses and confirm the presence of receptors.
-It is also often possible to see visible evidence of contamination. - 3.
-"Preliminary risk assessment" our site prioritisation method will already have produced an estimate of the likely severity of risks at each site.
-At the detailed inspection stage we will refine this to obtain a more reliable assessment of risks.
+It is also often possible to see visible evidence of contamination.

+- 3. "Preliminary risk assessment" our site prioritisation method will already have produced an estimate of the likely severity of risks at each site.
+At the detailed inspection stage, we will refine this to obtain a more reliable assessment of risks.
 At this point we will consider whether further investigation is necessary. - 4.
 "Site investigation" the above three stages enable design of a targeted sampling and analysis programme.
 The site investigation may require appointment of a consultant and contractor to obtain samples by excavating trial pits and boreholes.
-This can be expensive, so proper definition of the objectives of the study is essential.

-- 5. "Screening" Once data on the actual presence of contaminants is available, the site's soil quality can be compared with revised Soil Guideline Values (SGVs) published by DEFRA and the Environment Agency.
-The SGVs represent "intervention values", indicators to an assessor that soil concentrations above this level might present an unacceptable risk to the health of site-users and that further investigation and/or remediation is required.
-At the present time, DEFRA has published SGVs for only 10 contaminants.
-Where there is no published UK SGV, Babergh DC will follow the procedure in "The Contaminated Land Exposure Assessment Model (CLEA): Technical basis and algorithms" [13] to derive assessment criteria by appropriate qualitative or quantitative risk assessment processes. - 6.
+This can be expensive, so proper definition of the objectives of the study is essential. - 5.
+"Screening" Once data on the actual presence of contaminants is available, the site's soil quality can be compared with guideline values appropriate at the point of assessment. - 6.
 "Qualitative risk assessment" where contaminant concentrations exceed guideline levels, or where there are no guideline levels, a simple risk assessment process is used to consider the likelihood of significant harm or water pollution to the identified receptors.
 In many cases this is sufficient.
 Expert judgement is required to carry out the assessment. - 7.
 "Quantitative risk assessment" if it is not possible to achieve adequate certainty with a qualitative risk assessment, there are a variety of quantitative methods to estimate risks.
 In a quantitative assessment we seek to calculate how much of any given contaminant may be able to contact the receptor over various time periods.
 This often requires a computer model.
 We compare the result of our quantitative assessment with a measure of acceptable contaminant loading for example a World Health Organisation Tolerable Daily Intake for human exposure to a toxic substance, or a statutory Environmental Quality Standard for the concentration of a polluting substance in surface water.